skryking/skrymud/README.md

 # skrymud
-A mud created with ruby and a web interface
+A mud created with ruby and a web interface.
+Not a lot here at them moment.
+Evolving as I figure out what I'm doing.